seeminglyarbitrary/birodaniel8.github.io/_posts/2021-03-14-how-to-setup-a-blog-on-github-pages.md

 3. Open up a terminal and navigate to the folder which contains the cloned repo.
 4. Run `jekyll new .`, this will create the Jekyll related files that you need to operate your blog.
 5. Run `bundle install` (or `bundle update`) to install the gems in the Gem file.
 6. Run `bundle exec jekyll serve` to serve your blog on your local computer.
 A link is generated that you can open in a browser to see how your site behave.
-This is useful to see your edits locally before you publish them online.
-It can be shuw down by `ctrl+c`.
+This is useful to see your edits locally before you publish them online.<br>
+![local_serve](/assets/img/2021-03-14-local-serve.png "Local Serve")
+It can be shut down by `ctrl+c`.
 This first version we created is using the built in Minima theme (you can check it in the `_config.yml` file)
-![local_serve](/assets/img/2021-03-14-local-serve.png "Local Serve")
 7. Commit and push your edits to the master branch.

 ### Hosting the blog on GitHub Pages